 Media and Cultural Studies

-The new Media and Cultural Studies major analyzes the poetics, politics, and production of media texts, in alignment with the College’s commitment to internationalism, multiculturalism, and civic engagement, using theories and methods drawn from the humanities and the social sciences.
-The department offers an innovative ten-course major that includes opportunities for students to combine analysis, criticism, and production.
+The Media and Cultural Studies major analyzes the history, politics, and production of media texts, in alignment with the College’s commitment to internationalism, multiculturalism, and civic engagement, using theories and methods drawn from the humanities.

 Students take at least ten courses toward the major.
 Four courses are required: